voidfiles/rachelbublitz.com/content/blog/2018-09-05-august-new-play-exchange-recommendations.md

 +++

-I did not read and recommend a ton of play last month on the [New Play Exchange](https://newplayexchange.org/dashboard), but I thoroughly enjoyed the ones that I did!
+I did not read and recommend a ton of plays last month on the [New Play Exchange](https://newplayexchange.org/dashboard), but I thoroughly enjoyed the ones that I did!
 Here's a list of my August recommendations, please read, recommend, and PRODUCE these plays in a theater near me...

 ["*Stand*" by Matthew Ivan Bennett](https://newplayexchange.org/plays/193811/stand)
 ["*Little Happy Secrets*" by Melissa Leilani Larson](https://newplayexchange.org/plays/2969/little-happy-secrets)